 Instead of our current financial system, the DeFi developers are creating a new crypto-based system.
 As a result, it has to offer the same services which are:

 - Collective investments

 Cryptotokens cater specifically to this space.
 Aave and Compound are two examples of cryptotokens.

-Cryptocollectables are widely known as NFT’s by the general public.
+Cryptocollectables are widely known as NFTs by the general public.
 NFT stands for non-fungible tokens.
 They are not just jpegs you see online.
-Like Col mentions in his article my journey into NFTs with Angry Boars.

 So it is very much like owning the Mona Lisa.
 There is only one Mona Lisa in the real world.
 Hence thanks to blockchain we can also now verify true and original digital artwork online.